ChrisBuilds/terminaltexteffects/README.md

       --beam-falloff (float >= 0)
                             Distance from the edge of the beam where the brightness begins to fall off, as a percentage of total beam width. (default: 0.3)
       --search-duration (int > 0)
-                            Duration of the search phase, in animation steps, before the spotlights converge in the center. (default: 750)
+                            Duration of the search phase, in frames, before the spotlights converge in the center. (default: 750)
       --search-speed-range (hyphen separated float range e.g. '0.25-0.5') Range of speeds for the spotlights during the search phase.
 The speed is a random value between the two provided values. (default: (0.25, 0.5))
       --spotlight-count (int > 0)